CMHAAorg/cmhaa-website/site/content/resources/commonwealth-bank’s-a-better-day-program.md

 banner_image: ""
 banner_right_image: img/sunrise-opening-image.jpg
 date: 2020-09-15T06:56:39.615Z
-description: The Commonwealth Bank (CBA) identifies stress management and a resilient mindset as critical skills required in the current and future environment.
-In these extraordinary times of change and uncertainty, we are all facing sudden and dramatic changes to our daily lives.
-Recognising that this can often be unsettling or even stressful at times, A Better Day was designed to support employees to better identify, respond and mitigate life’s stressors.
+description: In these extraordinary times of change and uncertainty, we are all facing sudden and dramatic changes to our daily lives.
+Recognising that this can often be unsettling or even stressful at times, the Commonwealth Bank’s (CBS) A Better Day was designed to support employees to better identify, respond, and mitigate life’s stressors.
 category: Case studies
 focus: Improving workplace culture
 role: Health and/or wellbeing lead